How to Apply for Probate

 The court issues a document called a Grant of Probate (if there's a will) or Letters of Administration (if there isn't).
 This document is what banks, Land Registry, and other institutions need before they'll release assets to you.

 Without it, you can't sell a property, close most bank accounts above a threshold, or distribute the estate.
+The figure depends on the bank: our TSB probate threshold guide is one worked example.

 Before you apply: the preparation